hoche/splat/README.md

 ## About

 This version is a work in progress.
-It does exactly the same calculations as the basic Splat! system, but uses CPU threading to speed things up.

-Future version may either use OpenCL or Vulkan to hand computation off to a graphics card in the hopes of even more speed improvements.
-In preparation for this, itwom3.0 was made fully C99-compliant, as all the current implementations of OpenCL drivers require that.
-(Later versions of OpenCL allow C++, but none of the common GPU drivers support that).

-The "classic" SPLAT version 1.5 is also available as a separate branch.
-It is based off John Magliacane's 1.4.2 release, but with a few bugfixes.
-However, we recommend the 2.0-alpha branch.
-It contains a number of bugfixes, and leverages multithreading to speed up the calculations considerably.
+It consists of a refactoring of the code in 1.5, along with some enhancements to support GDAL.
+It otherwise does exactly the same calculations, and has the bugfixed and enhancements of 1.5, including multithreading and GDAL support.

+Future enhancements will appear on this branch.

 ## Building